GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    calls as part of an optimization to Map/Unmap.
 These will be visible as tall spikes of compute work in the wavefront occupancy view.

+-  If an RGP profile opened by RenderDoc is left running and RenderDoc is restarted, the InterOp connection between the two can't be re-established.
+In this case, the "Create new RGP Profile" menu option will remain disabled after opening a new RenderDoc trace.
+This is due to a named pipe left open.
+To resolve the issue, close RGP then restart RenderDoc.
+   For Linux only, a similar situation can occur if the RenderDoc process does not shutdown cleanly.
+If this occurs, it may be necessary to wait a few minutes for the connection to be removed before restarting RenderDoc.

 .. _Microsoft PIX tool: https://blogs.msdn.microsoft.com/pix/introduction/